yasserbelhimer/compiler/README.md

 # Compiler
-## This is mini compiler using bison and flex
+## This is mini compiler using yacc and lex

 ### Setup